 When the Office of Financial Aid determines your eligibility for financial aid, we take into consideration your estimated costs for tuition, fees, books and supplies.
 In addition, we also estimate the costs of your living expenses and transportation.

-Tools such as College in Colorado are available to assist you and your family in exploring your financial aid options and to get an early start on the financial aid process.
+Tools on the Federal Student Aid website are available to assist you and your family in exploring your financial aid options and to get an early start on the financial aid process.
 This will provide you with an opportunity to increase your knowledge of the financial aid process and with the various types of student aid.
 When you are ready to attend college, you will need to complete the Free Application for Federal Student Aid (FAFSA).

-For personalized help in estimating your cost and available financial assistance, please contact the Financial Aid department at email@example.com.
+For personalized help in estimating your cost and available financial assistance, please contact the Office of Financial Aid at firstname.lastname@example.org.